msalaho1/mnist_fashion_generation/README.md

 # mnist_fashion_generation

-training a GAN to generate fashion images
+this is an expremintal project for training a generative network on fashion mnist dataset.